isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 <p>Tech expertise is preferred but not necessary to join as a builder.
 We
 do recommend however that your hackathon team consists of members with the skills required to build the solution you want to make.
-We will be hosting networking sessions as well as engineering, design, and product workshops to help you along the way!</p>
+We will be hosting engineering, design, and product workshops to help you along the way!</p>
 <h3><strong>What kind of solutions can I come up with?</strong></h3>
 <p>Your solution should be a digital/physical product or service that addresses
 an environmental problem in Singapore, and it should not be for the purpose